Aditya Mittal: Charitable involvement

 Mittal is involved with various charitable organisations, including the NSPCC in the UK.

 In 2008, Aditya and Megha Mittal made a donation of £15m to Great Ormond Street Hospital in London, the largest private contribution the hospital had ever received.
 The donation was used to help fund their new facility, the Mittal Children's Medical Centre.
 On 17 January 2018, the Duchess of Cambridge officially opened the Mittal Children's Medical Centre at the Great Ormond Street Hospital.

 Personal life

 Aditya Mittal is married to Megha Mittal, former owner of German fashion company Escada.
 The pre-wedding event was held at Victoria Memorial, Kolkata, with entertainment from Mallika Sarabhai and Shah Rukh Khan.

 He has one sister, Vanisha, who is also a board member of ArcelorMittal.
-He has a son and two daughters.
+He has two daughters and a son.